m-reza-rahman/jakartaee-azure/iaas/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select Create a resource -> Compute -> Ubuntu Server [the latest featured stable version in Azure].
 * Enter the resource group as javaee-cafe-group.
 Enter the virtual machine name as javaee-cafe-server.
 Choose password based authentication instead of SSH.
 Enter wildfly as the username.
 Specify the password to be Secret12345!.
 Select 'Allow selected ports'.
-Pick HTTP (80) and HTTPS (443).
+Pick the HTTP (80), HTTPS (443) and SSH (22) ports to open.
 Click next.
 Accept the defaults for disks and click next.
 Accept the defaults for networking and click next.
 Accept the defaults for management and click next.
 Accept the defaults for advanced options and click next.
 Accept the defaults for tags and click next.
 Hit 'Create'
 *

 * Open Eclipse.